CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 Open `index.html` with your browser, and you should see the map style you created in Mapbox Studio.
 If not, check the javascript console for errors.

-Now add them to your repository, commit, and push your changes:
-`git add index.html style.css map.js`
-`git commit -m 'initial import'`
-`git push`

-And view the map online at http://YOURUSERNAME.github.io/nyc_rats

-(Note: if you are getting a 404, or your page is otherwise not showing up, make sure your repository is set to be viewable as a Github Pages website.
-In the `Settings` of your repository, scroll down to the `Github Pages` section, and if the source reads `None`, then select `master branch` and click `Save`.
-Your site should now be viewable)

 ## Place-based interactivity

 This map functions well as a reference when viewed on the computer.
 However, when you view it on a mobile device with your geolocated position it opens up additional possibilities.
-When you're walking in the streets of NYC, you might not only want to see the heatmap, but a locator that points to the nearest location of a rat sighting.
+If you were walking in the streets of NYC, for instance, you might not only want to see the heatmap, but a locator that points to the nearest location of a rat sighting.
 By building this, we will learn how to do map calculations on the fly.

 Using Mapbox Studio, we created two layers—one that is our heat map, and a hidden layer that's just markers for individual rat sightings.
 In javascript, our `map` object has a function, `queryRenderedFeatures`, through which we can retrieve information about those individual sightings.
 For now, we'll put this inside of a `click` handler like the one we used in the previous tutorial.
 Add this to the bottom of your javascript: